Kunchitiga: Historical significance

 Keturaya is said to have ruled a part of the Warangal's Kakatiya kingdom in the 12th century, which is approximated by archaeological evidence like a copper inscription.
 He was a contemporary of Penukonda's ruler Jagaraya or Jaga Devaraya.
 The Penukonda rulers dominated parts of South India roughly during and after the fall of Kakatiya dynasty of Warangal, and much before the rise of the Vijayanagara Empire.
 After ruling Warangal for 12 years, Keturaya settles down in Varapura, Tumkur.

 The poet Kempananjaiah praises Keturaya in his yakshagana plays.

-The story of Veera Nagamma in Vaddagere, Tumkur, and the movement of the Kunchitigas from the north to south form the basis that Kunchitigas were Yadavas who moved towards Karnataka and Tamil Nadu.
+The story of Veera Nagamma in Vaddagere, Tumkur, and the movement of the Kunchitigas from the north to south form the basis that Kunchitigas were Yadavas who moved towards Karnataka.

 History

 Some believe Kunchitigas were Chalukya or Rashtrakuta warriors.
 Historian S. C. Nandinath proposed that the word Chalukya originated from Salki or Chalki, which is a Kannada word for an agricultural implement.
 Some of the Rashtrakuta inscriptions found in the Banavasimandala carry the depiction of a plough at the top, the symbol of the Vokkaliga.
 There is a view that the Rashtrakutas were originally prosperous cultivators, who later dominated the political scene.
 Some of the inscriptions refer to them as Kutumbinah, which is interpreted to mean "cultivators".
 This theory is supported with evidence from Kunchitiga settlements and migration patterns, which resemble a mobile army's method of setting up outposts in their conquests.

 As a community of warriors and cultivators, they were historically associated with the Vijaynagar Empire and the Wodeyars of Mysore, among other rulers.
 Kunchitigas were the rulers of Sira, Madhugiri, and Koratagere.

-Kunchitigas are also found in interior parts of Tamil Nadu.
-Some of the Polygars in the Madurai district were Kunchitigas.
+Kunchitigas are also found in interior parts of Andhra Pradesh Some of the Polygars in the Madurai district were Kunchitigas, locally known as Kappiliya Gounders.
 Wodeyars frequently battled Madurai Nayakars and had briefly won Dindigal and Theni after Chanda Sahib ended the Madurai Nayak dynasty.
 Some Kunchitigas are believed to have received land grants.
 They are also associated with the expansion of the Dindigal fort.